 Affordability: Working with micro-influencers is often more affordable than working with macro or mega-influencers, making it a cost-effective option for smaller brands.

 High Engagement: Micro-influencers often have highly engaged audiences with more personal connections to their followers.
 This can lead to higher rates of likes, comments, and shares, as well as better conversion rates.
-Dash Hudson's data found that micro-influencers have a 96.8% higher Engagement Rate than mega-influencers.
+Dash Hudson's data found that micro-influencers have a 23.5% higher Engagement Rate than macro-influencers.

 When it comes to campaigns and strategies that would suit micro-influencers best, it's essential to consider your brand's specific goals and target audience.
 Here are a few examples: